 It’s standard to buy some aftershave or even a Toblerone in duty-free, but did you know you can get a discount on it?
 There’s an app on your phone which is made by the company that owns duty-free and it can be used to earn loyalty points and discounts on certain purchases.

 Red by Dufry (pronounced ‘due-free’) is an app available on iOS and Android.
 It essentially acts as a loyalty scheme for duty-free, where you scan the app to earn points and in addition, you can earn up to 5% off purchases in duty-free too.

-To get up to 5% discount, all you need to do is install the app and create an account.
+To get a discount, all you need to do is install the app and create an account.
 Once done, you’ll receive a QR code on your home screen, which you’ll need to scan whenever shopping in duty-free stores (discount excludes tobacco).
-The app can be used in over 60 countries and 200+ locations worldwide including Dufry owned Hudson and Nuance stores.
+The app can be used in over 50 countries and 400 locations worldwide.

 These five tips should hopefully save you a fair bit of money when planning your next trip, especially if you can combine all of them.
 The less you spend on the holiday itself, the more spending money you have when you’re there.
 For additional ways to save money on holiday, read the following articles: